Skip to main content

 New Hope (4)

 The party itself doesn’t have much information, but the leader, Gideon Sa’ar, makes it very clear why you shouldn’t vote for this party.
-He’s against a two state solution and supports annexation of the west bank or would like to see Palestinian authority under Jordan…a country who’s king was assassinated by a Palestinian after trying to annex the west bank.
+He’s against a two state solution and supports annexation of the West Bank or would like to see Palestinian authority under Jordan…a country who’s king was assassinated by a Palestinian after trying to annex the West Bank themselves.

 He was also opposed to the disengagement from Gaza.